AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/reference-dialog.png){width="650" align="left"}

 If areas overlap, you can bring the shape forward or send it backward by clicking on the respective icon in the toolbar.
 You can also remove an area by selecting it and clicking the Delete icon.
 Double-clicking on an area opens the Reference dialog wherein you can change the destination link.
-Once you have marked the required areas on your image, save the changes by clicking Done.
+Once you have marked the required areas on your image, save the changes by selecting **Done**.

 **Multimedia**